georgewaraw/sartre/README.md

-Change the scene with the WASD or the arrow keys.
+Change the scene with WASD or the arrow keys.